matiu2/yajp/README.txt

 Yet another JSON Parser.

-Based on 'ragel' and state machines.
+Powered by 'ragel' and state machines.

 To build on ubuntu: